mckennatim/spa/README.md

 # spa

 ## tags
-### 01-rxrena-admind-aapoj
+### 03-egg
-moved up to react 16.1.1, rxjs 5.5, navigo5.3.3, paho.mqtt.js 2.0.5
-got rid of createClass in Devinf.js so admind would run. brought over just the basic active stuff from spas
+added directory with notes and references from egghead.io classes
 ### 02-rxrena-rsasredux
 added ui/k3

 #### on embedding a timer_ctrl

 A heating system app would have one or more locations in a house.
 The main page would have basic data for the house (location, temp, setpt, ison, lastchange).

 _The house could be comprised of 1 or more esp8266s, each with one or more sensors/relays (senrels)._